In this review, we will reveal the seven different best budget hybrid bikes you can buy online!

 A hybrid bike is intended for riding in all conditions, so it’s a great thing that Route one comes with a pair of mechanical disc brakes.
 They’re much stronger than V-brakes, so do not be afraid to ride when the conditions are less than perfect outside.

-Finally, Raleigh Route 1 has 700x47c tires, which is a lot wider than the majority of hybrid bikes out there.
-Most of them have tires that are up to 40 mm wide.
+Finally, Raleigh Route 1 has 700x42c tires, which is a lot wider than the majority of hybrid bikes out there.
+Most of them have tires that are around 35 mm wide.
 But, that means more grip and more traction in the corners!